The Lives of Animals: Lesson 3 English, Yr 10

 - The Nonhuman Rights Project.
 Hint: read about their clients.

-- Dolphins in Captivity – Voiceless video and other resources.
+- Dolphins in Captivity – (Voiceless, the animal protection institute)

 Instruct students to write a 250-word reflection on ONE of the inquiry questions below: